djnavarro/homepage/content/teaching/index.md

 <a href="https://psyr.djnavarro.net"><img width = "100%" src="/teaching/teaching-psyr.png" alt=""></a>

 Research methods in psychology have traditionally focused on study design and statistical analysis.
 The R statistical programming language is well-suited to these problems, but it's also very handy for solving many other problems facing behavioural scientists.
 These resources were developed to support the programming component to the UNSW 3rd year psychology research internship (PSYC3361).
-I have been teaching this class 2018-2020.
-The resources are available at <a href="https://psyr.djnavarro.net" class="uri">https://psyr.djnavarro.net</a>
+I have taught this class since 2018.
+Since 2020 I have merged the content with the robust tools material listed above, but the 2018-2019 resources are available at <a href="https://psyr.djnavarro.net" class="uri">https://psyr.djnavarro.net</a>

 Perception and Cognition
 ------------------------